City of Coffs Harbour, in accordance with the provisions of the Local Government Act, has created alcohol regulated areas throughout the LGA.

 Email the application or send it by post to: The General Manager Locked Bag 155 Coffs Harbour, NSW 2450

-Alcohol Prohibited Areas APAs relate to Council parks and reserves as indicated in the online map.
+Alcohol Prohibited Areas APAs relate to City parks and reserves as indicated in the online map.

 Alcohol prohibitions generally apply between certain time periods, usually 9.00pm until 9.00am however there are some locations where a 24-hour prohibition applies such as Coffs Harbour city centre parks.

 Parks and reserves that have alcohol prohibitions in place have been clearly signposted with the prohibition period indicated on the sign.

 During the prohibition period alcohol may not be consumed within the signed area.

 Fines apply and alcohol can be confiscated and disposed of by Police or City of Coffs Harbour Rangers during the prohibition period.

 Outside of the signed prohibition period no restrictions apply and alcohol may be consumed.